bioinf-mcb/gisaid-scrapper/README.md

 * Length

 as long as they were provided.
+You can interrupt the download and resume it later, the samples won't be downloaded twice.

 The tool was written for personal use, so little to no maintenance is to be expected.